Noah-Stevens/DataScrapingShowcase/Readme.md

-# Data Colleciton Showcase — Mars News & Weather
+# Data Scraping Showcase — Mars News & Weather

 This project demonstrates web scraping, data cleaning, and exploratory analysis using Python.
 It extracts information from static HTML pages, organizes it into structured datasets, and analyzes Martian weather.